The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-ajenec/README.md

 Key Differences:

 - Syntax: Python uses indentation instead of curly braces, which forces you to write clean and readable code.
-- Typing: Python leans more toward clarity and consistency, to allow the developer to ficus on problem solving
+- Typing: Python leans more toward clarity and consistency, to allow the developer to ficus on problem solving.
 - Use Cases: Python dominates AI, data science, automation, ans scripting.

 Commonalities: